SDG 2: Zero hunger, SDG 3: Good health and well-being, SDG 10: Reduced inequalities, SDG 17: Partnerships for the goals

 Latin America and the Caribbean

-In 2020, 34 nationals of Luxembourg served as UN Volunteers, 10 of these fully funded by the Government.
+In 2022, 5 nationals of Luxembourg served as UN Volunteers.
+All were fully funded by the Government.
 In addition, the Government of Luxembourg generously sponsored two assignments for nationals of its development cooperation priority countries.

 22 March 2021